germanfrelo/.dotfiles/README.md

 After backing up your old Mac, you may now follow these install instructions to set up a new one.

-1. The **macOS setup assistant** will launch once you turn the computer on.
+1. The **macOS setup assistant** will launch once you turn the Mac on.
 Enter your language, time zone, Apple ID, and so on.

 2. **Update macOS** to the latest version to get the latest security updates and patches.